 Not everyone in pornography is over age 18, even on mainstream porn sites.
-The industry isn't well regulated.
+The industry isn't well-regulated.
 Pornography of anyone under the age of 18 is child sex abuse material.
-It is a felony for producing, possessing, or sharing explicit images of a child.
+It is a felony to produce, possess, or share explicit images of a child.

 Shield NC is a 501(c)(3) nonprofit.

 Suite 802, #107 10030 Green Level Church Road Cary NC 27519

 Copyright © 2021 Shield North Carolina - All Rights Reserved.